Golden, County Tipperary: Amenities

 The local church, the Church of the Blessed Sacrament, is in the parish of Golden & Kilfeacle in the Roman Catholic Archdiocese of Cashel and Emly.

 There are two hamlets close by at Kilfeacle and Thomastown, the latter being an estate village which co-existed with the demesne of Thomastown Castle, home of the Matthew family, Earls of Llandaff.
 The valley of the Suir is a fertile agricultural area and is part of the region known as the "Golden Vale".
-The N74 connects Golden with Tipperary Town and Cashel, while the L3121 links it with nearby New Inn.
+The N74 connects Golden with Tipperary Town and Cashel, while the L3121 links it with the nearby village of New Inn.

 Golden contains a sports field, home to the local club of the Gaelic Athletic Association, Golden–Kilfeacle, once called the Golden Fontenoys.
 The club's facilities include an indoor hall and floodlighting.

 The village, which had a population a population of 267 as of the 2016 census, is home to a number of local businesses including an agricultural museum, a dog cafe, butchers, a supermarket and several public houses.